-Mineral Secrets Mineral Makeup is now available in a pressed foundation base.
+Mineral Secrets Mineral Makeup is now available in a pressed foundation base compact.
+The Pressed Mineral Foundation Compact comes with a Mirror and the Square Compact Sponge.
 It is a natural sun screen (SPF15) with its Titanium Dioxide and Zinc Oxide ingredients.
 This medically advanced breakthrough formula is in a pressed base that offers great coverage just like our loose mineral base.
 The pressed gives a lighter coverage if you prefer; or by increasing the amount, you can get full, richer more opaque coverage.
 It covers and camouflages redness from rosacea, acne, and post surgery scarring.
 The non irritating sunscreen protects against ultraviolet damage.
+When applying mineral foundation with a Kabuki Brush, use the sponge to blend the minerals and take off any excess.
+The square compact sponge is washable and reusable.

 Note: Mineral Secrets' bases have sun protection qualities due to the Titanium Dioxide and Zinc Oxide ingredients.
 However, you still need to use a sunblock with sun exposure!
 Our bases will protect your skin better than if you had nothing on, but you still need to protect your skin adequately with a good moisturizer with SPFs.